What Does It Mean When Check Engine Light Turns On

 - Rough idle

-- Engine shakes, misfire present.
+- The engine shakes, and a misfire is present.

-- Transmission stuck in limp mode.
+- The transmission is stuck in limp mode.

 Common Causes